kevinkickback/Tashas-Notes-of-Everything/Compendium/Party/Quests/The Delivery.md

 ___

 > [!quote|no-t]
->![[quest.png|right wm-sm]]Tinkera asks [[LASTSTAND]] to deliver a package to a secluded cottage on the outskirts of Baldur's Gate.
+>![[quest.png|right wm-sm]]Tinkera asks [[LASTSTAND#LASTSTAND]] to deliver a package to a secluded cottage on the outskirts of Baldur's Gate.
 She explains that the recipient, an old friend of hers, is expecting the delivery urgently.
 >#### marker
 >**UPDATES:**
 >-  *<span style="color: var(--link-color)">Day 05:</span>* arrive at the cottage to find [[Rythe Sterling#Rythe Sterling|Rythe]] creeping around